 Operation Dagger is hidden behind an unmarked door off a quiet part of the street.
 This bar is super unique, and it’s currently ranked 23rd in the world.
 All of the bottles have a cryptic chemistry-lab labels and drinks are mixed in beakers.
-The burned out lightbulb ceiling was a quite a piece of artwork.
+The burned out lightbulb ceiling is a quite a piece of artwork.

 The menu lists the flavor profile of the drinks, and not the spirits inside them.
 I had the Gomashiho which highlighted flavors of toasted sesame, cucumber, and ginger and the spirit was a sesame-infused vodka.
 The experience was interesting and the drinks were great.

 - Address: #01-01 19 Amoy Street, Singapore, 069854

 - Hours: Monday-Saturday 12pm-midnight | Closed Sunday

 - Hospitality: 5.0, they were so friendly and attentive, they even walked us to our next location so we wouldn’t get lost

 - Atmosphere: 5.0, it felt like you were in a gallery

 - Drinks: 4.5, a small selection of delicate drinks